Growing Agricultural Service Providers’ Program Outcomes with Producer Co-Educators

 The cohort and leadership team created a Community Agreement to outline our expectations for how we will work together and treat each other.

-We are exploring how to adapt existing educational planning tools and create new ones for use with producers as co-educators.
+We explored how to adapt existing educational planning tools and created new ones for use with producers as co-educators.

 In the 2023 cohort meetings, a pair of cohort members taught the group using one of the five practices in the SARE Sustainable Agriculture Through Sustainable Learning publication.

-We used discussion boards for part of 2023.
-The project leadership team has offered office hours between the monthly meetings to support cohort members.
+We experimented with discussion boards and the project leadership team offered office hours between the monthly meetings to support cohort members.

 The cohort members co-led educational programming with producer co-educators.